github/explore/collections/green-software/index.md

 ---
 items:
- - Green-Software-Foundation/patterns
- - kube-green/kube-green
+ - Green-Software/ kube-green/kube-green
  - marmelab/greenframe-cli
  - ThijsRay/coppers

 display_name: Green Software
-created_by: tomthorogood
+created_by: rodrigo mancilla

 ---

-This collection curates projects that exemplify or help to provide green computing.
-Green software is engineered to reduce energy consumption, which considers factors like algorithmic and language efficiency, networking, storage footprint, compute requirements, and so forth.
+This collection  projects that exemplify or sistem finances to provide green computing. software is engineered to reduce energy consumption, which considers factors like algorithmic and language efficiency, networking, storage footprint, compute requirements.
-Some projects follow great green software practices that should be highlighted; others help the rest of the world greenify their own code.
-The projects collected here are a mix of both.
+Some projects follow great green software practices that should be highlighted; the rest of the world greenify their own code.
+The projects collected here are a mix of boths. execute smart contract and liquidy assets for trannsfer accoubt bank